abhishekprakash256/Python_notes/python_tips.md

 - tuple starts with (), []
 - List can be copied and tuple can't be copied

+### __init__.py file

+- the init file has all the imports to help for the importing
+- it simplify the process of the import
+- Use to make a directory into library

 ### Links -

 ```